DsRQuicke/totoroar/README.md

 - `assets/roar.png`
 The picture that was used in this image was dowloaded from [hero.fandom.com](https://hero.fandom.com/wiki/Totoro).
 Although the site itself applies a CC BY-SA license, and the image is widespread on the internet, its actual license is not clear to me.

 Note also that the Totoro model in this project (`assets/totoro.glb`) is based on the [Totoro model](https://cults3d.com/en/3d-model/art/totoro-family-my-neighbor-totoro) created by [Patrick Fanart](https://www.facebook.com/PatrickFanart.HK).
-Although the latter model is licensed under a [CC BY-NC-ND](https://creativecommons.org/licenses/by-nc-nd/3.0/) license, permission was granted by the author to share the my derived model in this project.
+Although the latter model is licensed under a [CC BY-NC-ND](https://creativecommons.org/licenses/by-nc-nd/3.0/) license, permission was granted by the author to share my derived model in this project.
 (Thank you very much for that!)